RyotaUshio/obsidian-pdf-plus/README.md

 ❗ [Report bugs](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new/choose) (Tip: when something is not working, first restart Obsidian by running the `Reload app without saving` command.)

 > [!note]
-> - If you like this plugin, don't forget to star this repository!
-I'd also appreciate it if you could [support me](#support-development).
-> - Some features require the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enabled.
+> Some features require the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enabled.

 > [!warning]
 > This plugin relies on many private APIs of Obsidian, so **there is a relatively high risk that this plugin may break when Obsidian is updated** ([learn more](https://github.com/RyotaUshio/obsidian-pdf-plus/discussions/48)).
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.